trustwallet/developer/dapps/debugging.md

 ## 2. [Android] Chrome Rmote debugging

-simple steps:

-Download Trust Wallet apk from [trustwallet.com](https://trustwallet.com) and drag it to your emulator
+Download Trust Wallet apk from [trustwallet.com](https://trustwallet.com) and drag it to your emulator. (app installed from Google Play won't work)

 Open the dapp in Trust Wallet (1inch.io as example)